hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 |**New art-making technologies change art in consistent ways, and studying the past helps us understand how things will change in the future.**|

 This blog post is an attempt to identify these trends in past examples, and to judge if and how they're relevant for "AI" art.
 By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.
-Maybe the future won't repeat the past, but at least we can use this history to avoid the naive, superficial takes that treat this as something completely unprecedented and new.
+Maybe the future won't repeat the past, but history could help avoid the naive, superficial takes that treat this as something completely unprecedented and new.

 And, identifying these themes is fascinating in itself, if you like thinking about how things change.
-[Like many people,](/2022/10/11/amateurs.html) I've always been fascinated by new technologies for making art.
+[Like many people,](/2022/10/11/amateurs.html) Now the stakes feel high: the present moment now involves a vexing collision of new technologies, evolution of artistic media, and labor conflict (i.e., jobs for artists).

 This expands on an earlier presentation I gave on this (starts at 20:33 in the video):